Raymond James Raises Franco-Nevada (NYSE:FNV) Price Target to $204.00

-A number of other analysts also recently weighed in on FNV.
-Stifel Nicolaus decreased their price target on Franco-Nevada from $193.00 to $189.00 and set a “hold” rating on the stock in a research note on Monday, February 8th.
-Barclays upgraded Franco-Nevada from an “underweight” rating to an “equal weight” rating and lifted their price target for the company from $102.00 to $104.00 in a research note on Thursday, March 18th.
-Zacks Investment Research downgraded Franco-Nevada from a “hold” rating to a “sell” rating and set a $133.00 price target on the stock. in a research note on Tuesday, January 12th.
-BMO Capital Markets boosted their target price on Franco-Nevada from $193.00 to $195.00 and gave the stock an “outperform” rating in a research report on Tuesday, April 20th.
-Finally, Canaccord Genuity reiterated a “buy” rating on shares of Franco-Nevada in a research report on Tuesday, April 20th.
-One analyst has rated the stock with a sell rating, six have given a hold rating and five have assigned a buy rating to the company.
-Franco-Nevada has a consensus rating of “Hold” and an average target price of $159.33.
+Several other equities research analysts have also weighed in on the company.
+Royal Bank of Canada raised their target price on Franco-Nevada from $130.00 to $135.00 and gave the stock a sector perform rating in a research report on Monday, May 3rd.
+JPMorgan Chase & Co. started coverage on Franco-Nevada in a research report on Wednesday, March 10th.
+They set a neutral rating and a $152.00 target price on the stock.
+Canaccord Genuity restated a buy rating on shares of Franco-Nevada in a research note on Tuesday, April 20th.
+TD Securities raised their price target on Franco-Nevada from $165.00 to $170.00 and gave the stock a buy rating in a research note on Tuesday, April 20th.
+Finally, BMO Capital Markets raised their price target on Franco-Nevada from $193.00 to $195.00 and gave the stock an outperform rating in a research note on Tuesday, April 20th.
+One investment analyst has rated the stock with a sell rating, six have issued a hold rating and five have assigned a buy rating to the stock.
+The company currently has an average rating of Hold and a consensus price target of $159.33.

+The business also recently announced a quarterly dividend, which will be paid on Thursday, June 24th.
+Shareholders of record on Thursday, June 10th will be paid a $0.30 dividend.
+This is an increase from Franco-Nevada’s previous quarterly dividend of $0.26.
+This represents a $1.20 annualized dividend and a dividend yield of 0.81%.
+The ex-dividend date is Wednesday, June 9th.
+Franco-Nevada’s dividend payout ratio (DPR) is 42.86%.

-Institutional investors have recently added to or reduced their stakes in the stock.
-AMF Pensionsforsakring AB increased its stake in Franco-Nevada by 15.5% in the fourth quarter.
-AMF Pensionsforsakring AB now owns 104,112 shares of the basic materials company’s stock valued at $13,043,000 after purchasing an additional 13,951 shares during the last quarter.
-MEAG MUNICH ERGO Kapitalanlagegesellschaft mbH increased its stake in Franco-Nevada by 45.4% in the fourth quarter.
-MEAG MUNICH ERGO Kapitalanlagegesellschaft mbH now owns 16,723 shares of the basic materials company’s stock valued at $2,109,000 after purchasing an additional 5,223 shares during the last quarter.
-Confluence Investment Management LLC increased its stake in Franco-Nevada by 11.1% in the first quarter.
-Confluence Investment Management LLC now owns 11,032 shares of the basic materials company’s stock valued at $1,382,000 after purchasing an additional 1,102 shares during the last quarter.
-PCJ Investment Counsel Ltd. acquired a new position in Franco-Nevada in the fourth quarter valued at $1,269,000.
-Finally, Veracity Capital LLC increased its stake in Franco-Nevada by 17.4% in the first quarter.
-Veracity Capital LLC now owns 8,082 shares of the basic materials company’s stock valued at $1,013,000 after purchasing an additional 1,195 shares during the last quarter.
-Hedge funds and other institutional investors own 64.81% of the company’s stock.
+Several hedge funds have recently made changes to their positions in the business.
+Atlas Private Wealth Management grew its stake in shares of Franco-Nevada by 17.3% in the 1st quarter.
+Atlas Private Wealth Management now owns 469 shares of the basic materials company’s stock valued at $59,000 after purchasing an additional 69 shares during the last quarter.
+Cresset Asset Management LLC lifted its holdings in shares of Franco-Nevada by 5.7% in the 4th quarter.
+Cresset Asset Management LLC now owns 1,608 shares of the basic materials company’s stock valued at $202,000 after buying an additional 87 shares during the period.
+Ironsides Asset Advisors LLC lifted its holdings in shares of Franco-Nevada by 1.4% in the 4th quarter.
+Ironsides Asset Advisors LLC now owns 6,716 shares of the basic materials company’s stock valued at $842,000 after buying an additional 91 shares during the period.
+Valeo Financial Advisors LLC lifted its holdings in shares of Franco-Nevada by 63.3% in the 1st quarter.
+Valeo Financial Advisors LLC now owns 240 shares of the basic materials company’s stock valued at $30,000 after buying an additional 93 shares during the period.
+Finally, JJJ Advisors Inc. lifted its holdings in shares of Franco-Nevada by 20.7% in the 1st quarter.
+JJJ Advisors Inc. now owns 566 shares of the basic materials company’s stock valued at $71,000 after buying an additional 97 shares during the period.
+Institutional investors own 64.81% of the company’s stock.

 About Franco-Nevada